scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 #.
 Try to fix the example to use the new `Numpy iterator protocol
    <http://docs.scipy.org/doc/numpy/reference/c-api.iterator.html>`_.
 If you
    manage to obtain a working solution, please submit a pull-request on github.
+#.
+You may have noticed, that the Numpy-C-API example is the only Numpy example
+   that does not wrap ``cos_doubles`` but instead applies the ``cos`` function directly to the elements of the numpy array.
+Does this have any advantages over the other techniques.

 Ctypes
 ------